coreqode/udacity-nanodegree-cpp/lessons/lesson-04/README.md

     When used in a function for pass-by-reference, the reference can be used just as a variable of the same type would be.
 When used in a function for pass-by-reference, a pointer must be dereferenced in order to access the underlying object.

 ---

+## Rule of Thumb

+References are generally easier and safer than pointers.
+As a decent rule of thumb, references should be used in place of pointers when possible.

+However, there are times when it is not possible to use references.
+One example is object initialization.
+You might like one object to store a reference to another object.
+However, if the other object is not yet available when the first object is created, then the first object will need to use a pointer, not a reference, since a reference cannot be null.
+The reference could only be initialized once the other object is created.